jaxl/JAXL/README.md

 # News
-[Jaxl 2.1.0 is out!](http://code.google.com/p/jaxl/downloads/list), Jaxl 2.1.0 include working Bosh Multi-User Chat example and tons of other changes.
-You can find a raw list of what is new reading the [Jaxl 2.1.0 Changelog page](http://github.com/abhinavsingh/JAXL/blob/4ea026b2e758e4d6d1e04730da3a167cff743528/CHANGELOG)
+[Jaxl 2.1.1 is out!](http://code.google.com/p/jaxl/downloads/list), Jaxl 2.1.1 adds a lot of performance enhancements to the library core.
+Also adds new options for monitoring, usage stats collection, rate limiting, running background cron job, log rotation and other utilities.
+You can find a raw list of what is new reading the [Jaxl 2.1.1 Changelog page](http://bit.ly/jaxl211)

+Follow [@imjaxlim](http://twitter.com/imjaxlim) on twitter for development and release updates.
 For questions, feature requests, insights, bugs, patches, etc use [google group mailing list](http://groups.google.com/group/jaxl).
 Fork for commit patches and contribute to Jaxl using Github tools.
-For live help and discussion join jaxl@conference.psi-im.org chat room (leave your messages if timezones keep us apart)

 ## About